 Enhancing safe working in confined spaces expression of interest

 The Foundation has issued a call for expressions of interest to determine the need for a programme or network with the primary aim of enhancing safe working in confined spaces.
 For more information on this call, see here and please feel free to pass to all your networks.

 Data Centric Engineering Seminar

 The Alan Turing Institute is starting up a new seminar series for the Lloyd's Register Foundation-Alan Turning Institute Programme for Data Centric Engineering, featuring programme leads and invited international and industry speakers.
 The first talk will be by Burcin Becerik-Gerber, Associate Professor in Civil and Environmental Engineering, University of Southern California, on ‘People Centric AI for the Built Environment'.
 It will be at 15.00 on 28 June in the Enigma room of the Turing Institute, London, UK.
 Details for the full fortnightly series will be confirmed in due course.
-To keep up to date with the events please see here.
+Further details can be found here.

 Managing Cyber Risks

 29 June 2018: Singapore.
 For further details and registration, please see here.

 The Alan Turing Institute

 02-06 July 2018: British Library, London, UK.
 38th International Workshop on Bayesian Inference and Maximum Entropy Methods in Science and Engineering.
 More information and tickets.

 Fast and Furious Decisions: Wisdom or Folly?
 (Seminar)